f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 git-svn Repo URL:
 http://svn.code.sf.net/p/project/code/svn;trunk=trunk;tags=tags;branches=branches

-If the Repo Type is `srclib`, then you must specify the name of the according srclib .txt file.
+If the RepoType is `srclib`, then you must specify the name of the according srclib .txt file.
 For example if `scrlibs/FooBar.txt` exist and you want to use this srclib, then you have to set Repo to `FooBar`.

 ### 7.22 Binaries<a name="Binaries"></a>

 Field Name: `Binaries`